-Gold Price Pattern Favors Volatility, USD/CAD In FX Spotlight
+Gold Price Pattern Favoring Volatility, USD/CAD In Spotlight For FX

 - Stage is set for USD to claw back recent losses but gains expected to be limited

 - CAD remains near 2017 highs with ~92% probability of a hike on Wednesday

 - Gold double top could signal market fears are on summer vacation

 - Sentiment Highlight: JPY weakness remains in favor as retail Bears' arise